 The historic stream sediment gold results on McCord Creek compare favourably with the best analytical gold values of 201 ppb, 73 ppb, and 72 ppb gold from ITH's Money Knob discovery area on the immediately adjoining ITH property in the same 2005 DGGS survey.
-In August 2011, as part of its preliminary economic assessment, ITH reported in-situ measured and indicated resource (at 0.50 gpt cut-off) of 10.5 million ounces of gold, centered on the Money Knob discovery (see the ITH website for complete disclosure).
+ITH has reported in-situ measured and indicated resource (at 0.22 gpt cut-off) of 16.5 million ounces of gold (see the ITH website for complete disclosure).

-A program of grid-based and power auger assisted soil sampling (167 soil samples), geological mapping, prospecting, and rock sampling (32 rock samples) was completed in October 2011.
-A compilation and interpretative report was received in February 2012.
+In 2011 a program of grid-based and power auger assisted soil sampling (167 soil samples), geological mapping, prospecting, and rock sampling (32 rock samples) was completed.
+In 2012 a follow-up program funded by Liberty consisted of additional grid-based and power auger assisted soil sampling (287 samples), geological mapping, prospecting, and rock sampling (27 rock samples) was completed.
 There is poor outcrop and thus the soil sampling is an important early-stage exploration tool.
-Soil sampling has identified five gold-in-soil anomalies (greater than 10 ppb).
-The largest of the five soil anomalies are 850 by 250 metres, and 650 by 200 metres in size.
+The 2011 soil sampling has identified five gold-in-soil anomalies (greater than 10 ppb).
 Maximum soil values exceed 100 ppb gold.
-The two largest soil anomalies shed into the McCord Creek drainage.
+The two largest soil anomalies shed into the McCord Creek drainage and are 850 by 250 metres, and 650 by 200 metres in size.
+A report is expected shortly on the 2012 field program.

-Based on government maps, the geology in the McCord Creek area is interpreted to consist of Proterozoic to Paleozoic sedimentary and volcanic rocks near an ophiolitic thrust assemblage of mafic volcanics that has been cross-cut by Cretaceous-aged intrusives.
+The geology in the McCord Creek area is interpreted to consist of Proterozoic to Paleozoic sedimentary and volcanic rocks near an ophiolitic thrust assemblage of mafic volcanics that has been cross-cut by Cretaceous-aged intrusives.
 This geological setting is similar to ITH's adjoining property.